wongcyrus/aws-account-cloud9-visualizer/README.md

-# AWS Account Cloud9 Visualiztion
+# AWS Account Cloud9 Visualizer
 Collection of tools to visualize AWS account.

 ## In Cloud9 Terminal